mgmartinezl/Data-Science-in-AWS/README.md

 Therefore, as may be expected, tech leader companies around the world have been working hard on the democratization of this concept, so that many other businesses and corporations can benefit themselves by making better decisions through data.
 In fact, data science is a business in which useful knowledge is sold as the most valuable product, something that most companies are willing to pay, as we are now aware of the fact that wrong decisions cost much more in the long term.
 See more at: https://www.forbes.com/sites/falonfatemi/2016/09/28/the-true-cost-of-a-bad-hire-its-more-than-you-think/#421ce09d4aa4

 **Amazon Web Services in the era of _data science_**
 Amazon Web Services is a whole ecosystem hosted by Amazon Inc. that offers on-demand cloud computing platforms to individuals, companies and governments through a pay-as-you-go basis.
 Also known as "AWS", this framework makes possible for its customers to access a variety of services in which data science utilities are included.
-The purpose of this brief repository is to approach the main products that AWS has disposed to perform what we know as _data science_.
+The purpose of this brief repository is to approach the main products that AWS has disposed to perform _data science_, a concept that for the scope of this project will gather the following key topics:

+* Data lakes
+* Data analytics
+* Machine learning
+* Artificial intelligence

+## 1. Data lakes on top of AWS